Frequently Asked Questions for Joint Replacement Patients

 You will have an Aquacel AG dressing placed at the time of discharge.
 You will not need to change this dressing.
 You will leave it in place for seven days, then remove it and discard.
-By this time you should no longer need a dressing, however, if you want to cover it with gauze to keep the staples from catching, you can purchase gauze at any pharmacy or department store.
+By this time you should no longer need a dressing, however, if you want to cover it with gauze to keep the staples from catching, you can purchase gauze at any pharmacy.

 How do I obtain the necessary equipment needed for activity and home use?